whatyun/fastrtc/docs/speech_to_text_gallery.md

     ---

     Description:
-    [Distil-whisper](https://github.com/huggingface/distil-whisper) from Hugging Face wraped in a pypi package for plug and play!
+    [Distil-whisper](https://github.com/huggingface/distil-whisper) from Hugging Face wrapped in a pypi package for plug and play!

     Install Instructions
     ```python